nikhilsingh-k/product-line-profitability-analysis/README.md

 ## Conclusion

-This project demonstrates how profitability-focused analytics can provide deeper strategic insight than revenue analysis alone.
+This project demonstrates how profitability-focused analytics provides deeper strategic insight than revenue analysis alone.

-By integrating metric engineering, Pareto modeling, volatility analysis, and interactive visualization, the system establishes a structured framework for data-driven portfolio optimization.
+By combining metric engineering, Pareto modeling, volatility analysis, and interactive visualization, the system establishes a scalable framework for margin-aware portfolio optimization.

-It bridges business intelligence with AI-oriented financial reasoning and scalable analytics deployment.
+It bridges business intelligence with analytical rigor and research-backed methodology.

 ---